OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 Host: example.org
 ```

 Although it may be reported by automated scanning tools, the presence of these methods on a RESTful API **is not a security issue**.
-However, this functionality may have other vulnerabilities (such as weak access control), should be thoroughly tested.
+However, this functionality may have other vulnerabilities (such as weak access control), and should be thoroughly tested.

 ### TRACE